minaminao/ctf-blockchain/README.md

 | 0x41414141 CTF: Rich Club | Prepare the key pair oneself.
 Decrypt the encrypted flag with the public key provided. |

 ### Bypassing bot and taking an ERC-20 token owned by a wallet with a known private key
-- If a wallet with a known private key has an ERC-20 token but no Ether, it is usually necessary to first send Ether to the wallet and then `transfer` the ERC-20 token in order to get the ERC-20 token.
+- If a wallet with a known private key has an ERC-20 token but no Ether, it is usually necessary to first send Ether to the wallet and then `transfer` the ERC-20 token to get the ERC-20 token.
 - However, if a bot that immediately takes the Ether sent at this time is running, the Ether will be stolen when the Ether is simply sent.
 - We can use Flashbots bundled transactions or just `permit` and `transferFrom` if the token is [EIP-2612 permit](https://eips.ethereum.org/EIPS/eip-2612) friendly.